leafdip3wpz.jpg

 White Plains Zen

-White Plains Zen, a sittting group started in Feburary 2002 is affiliated with the Inisfada Interfaith Zen Center at St. Ignatius Retreat House in Manhasset, NY & Morning Star Zendo in Jersey City NJ.
+White Plains Zen, a sittting group started in Feburary 2002 is affiliated with Morning Star Zendo in Jersey City NJ.
 All are part of the White Plum Asanga, in the lineage of Hakuyu Taizan Maezumi Roshi.

 Our guiding teacher: